One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Results

 Upon investigation of dipole moments, the accuracy of the results depended heavily upon the method of use.
 For ASCC, we see the systematic improvability expected from the perturbative correctness of the various 1-RDMs.
 While the GS cost-equivalent ASCC$^{(M,1)}$ performed quite poorly, maintaining perturbative equivalence to other methods with ASCC$^{(1,M)}$ yielded errors on par with these other methods.
 While this test set is still quite limited, this begs the question of whether ASCC would outperform these other methods where it usually outperforms them for energies by a more significant margin, such as charge-transfer systems.
 Additionally, it would be interesting to explore how significantly the addition of orbital relaxation reduces the effects of the reference itself.

 Unfortunately, this same story is not true for PLASCC.
-As one might have expected based solely from knowing that adding in additional amplitudes does not actually improve the 1-RDM perturbative correctness for PLASCC, adding in more amplitudes also did not improve the accuracy of the dipole moments.
+As one might have expected based solely from the fact that adding in additional amplitudes does not actually improve the 1-RDM perturbative correctness for PLASCC, adding in more amplitudes also did not improve the accuracy of the dipole moments.
 In fact, it often actually decreased the accuracy of the calculations, pointing again quite strongly to a more careful consideration of how to perform partial linearization for both more amplitudes and for canceling potential errors on the left-hand side.
-Additionally, seeing a much stronger reference dependence was quite interesting, showing that the insensitivity to the choice of reference enjoyed in excitation energy predictions is not present for dipoles.
+Additionally, PLASCC again demonstrated a much larger dependence upon the original reference chosen for dipole moments, with ESMF references performing better than others by at least a quarter of a Debye, and often more, irrespective of the perturbative truncation scheme employed.